antimof/UxPlay/README.txt

 UxPlay site](https://github.com/FDH2/UxPlay)).

-Its main use is to act like an AppleTV for screen-mirroring (with audio) of iOS/iPadOS/macOS clients (iPhones, iPads, MacBooks, as well as certain third-party AirPlay-emulator clients on Windows, such as *AirMyPC*) in a window on the server display (with the possibility of sharing that window on screen-sharing applications such as Zoom) on a host running Linux, macOS, or other unix.
-UxPlay supports a "legacy" form of Apple's AirPlay Mirror protocol introduced in iOS 12, and supports current iPads (5th generation or later) and iPhones (iPhone6 or later).
+Its main use is to act like an AppleTV for screen-mirroring (with audio) of iOS/iPadOS/macOS clients (iPhones, iPads, MacBooks) in a window on the server display (with the possibility of sharing that window on screen-sharing applications such as Zoom) on a host running Linux, macOS, or other unix.
+UxPlay supports a "legacy" form of Apple's AirPlay Mirror protocol introduced in iOS 12; client devices running iOS/iPadOS 12 or later are supported, as is a (nonfree) Windows-based AirPlay-client software emulator, AirMyPC.
+Older (32-bit) client devices that can only run iOS 9.3 or iOS 10.3 are currently only partially supported by UxPlay: reports indicate that screen-mirroring video works, but a so-far not-understood protocol difference means the audio stream is not correctly decrypted.
 (Details of what is publically known about Apple's AirPlay2 protocol can be found [here](https://github.com/SteeBono/airplayreceiver/wiki/AirPlay2-Protocol) and [here](https://emanuelecozzi.net/docs/airplay2)).